fullenw1/OrphanForeignSecurityPrincipals/README.md

 If you encounter connectivity issues, the name resolution will fail, and Foreign Security Principals will be incorectly interpreted as orphan.

+Thus, the prefered method to remove orphan Foreign Security Principals is via a file, because you can have look at the list before the removal.

 If you are not sure, you can simulate the deletion whit the `-WhatIf` parameter.

-Thus, the prefered method to remove orphan Foreign Security Principals is via a file, because you can have look at the list before the removal.
 ## Restoring removed Foreign Security Principals
-- Restore via Powershell from the Recycle Bin (must be activated before any deletion occured) More about activating the Recycle Bin [here](https://technet.microsoft.com/en-us/library/dd379481(v=ws.10).aspx)
+- Restore via Powershell from the Recycle Bin (must be activated before any deletion occured).
+More about activating the Recycle Bin [here](https://technet.microsoft.com/en-us/library/dd379481(v=ws.10).aspx)
 1. First find your object(s) with a query like this one:
 ```Powershell